openwdl/wdl/versions/1.1/SPEC.md

 ## Struct Definition

-A struct type is a user-defined data type.
+A `Struct` type is a user-defined data type.
 Structs enable the creation of compound data types that bundle together related attributes in a more natural way than is possible using the general-purpose compound types like `Pair` or `Map`.
-Once defined, a struct type can be used as the type of a declaration like any other data type.
+Once defined, a `Struct` type can be used as the type of a declaration like any other data type.

-A struct is a top-level WDL element, meaning it is defined at the same level as tasks and workflows, and it cannot be defined within a task or workflow body.
+A `struct` definition is a top-level WDL element, meaning it is defined at the same level as tasks and workflows, and it cannot be defined within a task or workflow body.
 A struct is defined using the `struct` keyword, followed by a name that is unique within the WDL document, and a body containing a set of member declarations.
-Declarations in a `struct` body differ from those in a task or workflow in that struct members cannot have default initializers.
-Struct members may be optional.
+Declarations in a `struct` body differ from those in a `task` or `workflow` in that `struct` members cannot have default initializers. `Struct` members may be optional.

-Valid struct:
+Valid `struct`:
 ```wdl
 struct Person {
   String first_name